 This key service of Early Head Start offers high-quality early education in a childcare setting.

-- Child care is available either full or part time for infants and toddlers
+- Child care is available full time for infants and toddlers

 - Classroom ratios are one adult to every four children